-Black Friday, Cyber Monday, holiday sales, and post-holiday blow-outs: Throughout the year, marketers rely on deals and discounts to get rid of inventory and boost sales.
+Black Friday, seasonal sales, and post-holiday blow-outs: Throughout the year, marketers rely on deals and discounts to get rid of inventory and boost sales.
 And your shoppers rush to fill their real and virtual carts with the best deals they can find.

 You may be spending time and money to drive more traffic to your deals and discounts, but traffic doesn’t necessarily lead to sales.
 Instead, you need to optimize the shopping experience so that browsers convert to buyers.